intermine/im-docs/docs/get-started/tutorial/index.rst

 GFF3 files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 GFF3 is a standard format use to represent genome features and their locations.
-It is flexible and expressive and defined by a clear standard - https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md.
+It is a flexible and expressive file format, and defined by a `clear standard <https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md>`_.
 An example of the file will load can be used to explain the format, each line represents one feature and has nine tab-delimited columns:

 .. code-block:: properties

   MAL1    ApiDB   gene    183057  184457  .       -       .
 ID=gene.46311;description=hypothetical%20protein;Name=PFA0210c
   MAL1    ApiDB   mRNA    183057  184457  .       +       .
 ID=mRNA.46312;Parent=gene.46311
   MAL1    ApiDB   exon    183057  184457  .       -       0       ID=exon.46313;Parent=mRNA.46312

 col 1: "seqid"